-Andrew B. Nace has served as our executive vice president and secretary since 2017 and as our general counsel since 2013.
-He previously served as our senior vice president from 2015 to 2017, and as our vice president from 2013 to 2015.
+Andrew B. Nace has served as our executive vice president since 2017 and as our general counsel since 2013.
+He previously served as our secretary from 2017 to 2019, as our senior vice president from 2015 to 2017, and as our vice president from 2013 to 2015.
 He currently serves as executive vice president of CompX, NL and Kronos Worldwide, and as executive vice president, general counsel and secretary of Contran.
 Mr. Nace has served as legal counsel (including officer positions) to companies related to us and Contran since 2003.